 My wife contacted Pharmacist Support – I couldn’t do it.
-Asking for help is not something that comes easily to people in the grip of an addiction, and in my opinion it is the stigma of actually asking that is difficult to overcome.
+Asking for help is not something that comes easily to people in the grip of an addiction, and in my opinion, it is the stigma of actually asking that is difficult to overcome.
 The charity arranged for me to go in for treatment at Clouds House.
-I was offered secondary treatment at Bayberry Clinic, but couldn’t afford it, as we had used up most of our funds.
-At this point Pharmacist Support stepped in and offered me a grant and interest free loan, payable back when I started work.
+I was offered secondary treatment at Bayberry Clinic.
+I couldn’t afford it as we had used up most of our funds.
+At this point, Pharmacist Support stepped in and offered me a grant and interest-free loan, payable back when I started work.

-Pharmacist Support also helped my wife with handling our financial affairs as I had not worked for a time and money was dwindling.
-The support she got had an effect on me, because I knew she was being looked after.
+Pharmacist Support also helped my wife with handling our financial affairs as I had not worked for a long time and money was dwindling.
+The support she had been given had an effect on me because I knew she was being looked after.
 As addiction is a family disease, Pharmacist Support arranged for my wife to attend a family course run by Clouds.
 It is the care that the staff at Pharmacist Support show to pharmacists and their families that makes it easier for the affected pharmacist to continue in treatment, and not having to worry.

 When a consultant doctor was brought into the Bayberry – drunk, I had a glimpse of how I must have been when treating my patients.
 From that moment on the desire to drink or to use was lifted from me.
 I felt better in that instant than I had felt for 40 years.